 carnegie development inc.

-With more than 50 years of experience in our leadership team, we continue to identify the best innovations and technologies.
+With more than 100 years of combined experience in our leadership team, we continue to identify the best innovations and technologies.

 chairman, ceo & president

-Mr. Sada Cumber is Chairman and CEO of Carnegie Development and oversees governance, management, strategic and financial aspects of the Company’s business.
+Mr. Sada Cumber oversees governance, management, strategic and financial aspects of the Company’s business.
 Since 2009, Mr. Cumber has been a self-employed entrepreneur focused on a myriad of small and large industries.

 Mr. Cumber served as the first U.S. Special Envoy to the OIC, a 57-nation NGO.
 As a U.S. ambassador he engaged in hard and soft diplomacy, advancing the interests of America and its allies while building new partnerships and keeping pressure on America’s rivals.